 Some of the best sources for information about providers in your area are the opinions and experiences of others.
 You can ask friends, relatives and co-workers about who they go to for health care and how satisfied they have been with the care they have received.
 This input can be especially helpful if you are new to an area or if are looking for a specialist.
 People are generally happy to provide honest assessments of their own experiences with the healthcare system.

 If you know any nurses or other health care providers in the area, they are often particularly good people to ask for suggestions as they will have the "inside information" about who is good and who to avoid.
-You may also find our Find a Doc feature helpful to search for a provider.

 There are many different types of health care providers available who specialize in many different areas of medicine.
 You should consider your specific concerns as you decide what type of provider you want to consult.
 Some health coverage plans will require you to see a primary care provider (PCP) for all concerns and require that the PCP make the referrals to specialists.
 Other healthcare insurance systems allow you to make an appointment with whichever type of provider you choose.

 Listed below are titles and descriptions for several types of healthcare providers to give you a sense of what's what and who's who.
 The specific titles and credentials may vary depending on where in the world you live, but you'll still probably be able to find providers who practice in these basic fields, just possibly under another title.